 Alí Arango

-Alí Arango stands among the most dynamic and forward-thinking classical guitarists of his generation.
-Born in Cuba, he has captivated international audiences with a rare combination of technical brilliance, emotional depth, and artistic curiosity.
-His interpretations balance tradition and innovation, making him a distinctive voice in the modern guitar world.
+Alí Arango is one of the most dynamic and forward-thinking classical guitarists of his generation.
+Born in Cuba, he has captivated international audiences with a distinctive blend of technical brilliance, emotional depth and artistic curiosity.
+His interpretations balance tradition and innovation, positioning him as a unique voice in today’s guitar landscape.

-His success on the international stage includes first prizes at leading competitions such as the Havana International Guitar Competition, the Gredos San Diego Competition in Madrid, the Narciso Yepes Competition, and the Andrés Segovia International Guitar Competition.
-These distinctions reflect both his technical mastery and his interpretive insight.
+Arango has won first prizes at major competitions including the Havana International Guitar Competition, the Gredos San Diego Competition in Madrid, the Narciso Yepes Competition and the Andrés Segovia International Guitar Competition.
+These awards highlight both his technical mastery and interpretive insight.

-As a soloist, Alí Arango has performed in major concert halls and festivals across the globe, presenting a repertoire that ranges from Baroque to contemporary music.
-His playing blends the precision of the classical tradition with the vitality of modern interpretation, often featuring works by Bach, Tárrega, Villa-Lobos, and Brouwer, alongside his own arrangements and compositions.
+As a soloist, he has performed in leading concert halls and at international festivals around the world.
+His repertoire spans Baroque to contemporary music, blending classical precision with modern vitality.
+His programmes often include works by Bach, Tárrega, Villa-Lobos and Brouwer, alongside his own arrangements and compositions.

-Arango’s recordings, including A Day in November and The Art of Guitar, have been praised for their clarity, expressive power, and innovative programming.
-Each project reflects his deep respect for the instrument and his ongoing dialogue with its evolving repertoire.
+His recordings, including A Day in November and The Art of Guitar, have been praised for their clarity, expressive range and thoughtful programming.
+Each project reflects his respect for the instrument and his engagement with its evolving repertoire.

 The classical guitar, with its soft nylon strings and characteristic timbre, has become a symbol of chamber music, Spanish tradition, and concert repertoire.
 Its modern form was shaped by Antonio de Torres in the 19th century, setting the standard for the body, fan bracing, and the 65-centimeter scale length that are still used today.
 Instruments in this category open up a rich palette from the refined Romantic miniatures of Tárrega to the majestic concertos of Rodrigo.
 Here you will find guitars that preserve historical continuity and at the same time inspire new interpretations.